PranavTripathi101/UniversalClock/README.md

 # UniversalClock
-Quick individual project while learning about Java for the first time
+Quick project used to help learn Java.
+Done in 2013.